sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 ## Synthetic Data Generation

 Deep learning requires data --- _lots_ of data.
 Fortunately, synthetic data are cheap, relatively speaking.
 Moreover, synthetic data provide exact labels for training a network.
-To transfer our keypoint detector to reality, we require sufficient training data with enough variation so that the network learns the salient signal within the input images to detect keypoints.
+To transfer our keypoint detector to reality, sufficient training data are required with enough variation for the network to learn the salient signal within the input images to detect keypoints.
 We employ two common techniques for facilitating sim2real perceptual transfer: **domain randomization** and **image augmentation**.

 <!-- We utilize Unreal Engine 4 as our renderer along with a developmental version of [NDDS](https://github.com/NVIDIA/Dataset_Synthesizer), the NVIDIA Deep learning Dataset Synthesizer, that provides the above randomizations.
 In particular, this version of NDDS provides the capability for robot control during data capture.
 We captured images at 640x480 resolution.
 Our data generation pipeline also captured depth images and object segmentation masks; however, we only train our network using the RGB images. -->